Newari Dress and Ornaments

 Te "Teek Ma" is another elaborate pieceworn on the head.
 It has many small strings attached to a point and is worn on the side.

-Beside these, some of the commonly worn ornaments are "Patachin shikha" or a simple gold necklace, "Company shika" which is a necklace made of coins, and "Bhimpuma", another necklace made of coral.
+these, some of the commonly worn ornaments are "Patachin shikha" or a

 The earrings are u-shaped and are called "Makansi".
 The hand are adorned with gold rings and bangles.